shiru28/self_driving_car_control/README.md

 CARLA requires networking enabled with the firewall allowing access to the CARLAloader, and by default [​port 2000, 2001 and 2002​](https://carla.readthedocs.io/en/stable/connecting_the_client/) (TCP and UDP) available on thenetwork.
 When you first run CARLA in server mode, Windows will prompt you to allow the application to access these ports if they are not ​already accessible​ on your system.

 ### Python Windows
 The CARLA python client runs on [​Python 3.5.x or Python 3.6.x​](https://www.python.org/downloads/) (x is any number).Python 3.7 is not currently compatible with CARLA​.
-Note that it is assumed thatpip​ is installed along with the installation of Python.
+Note that it is assumed that pip​ is installed along with the installation of Python.

 The setup guide uses the command ​`python​` to load all of its Python clients.

-To check that `​python​` points to the correct version, run the following bash commandin terminal:
+To check that `​python​` points to the correct version, run the following bash command in terminal:
 ```
 \> python --version
 ```